-Summary of main changes from version 1.23
+Summary of main changes from version 1.24

-The main changes from version 1.23 of the instructions (which applied for reporting as at 31 December 2023) are summarised below.

-General
+QSR specification

+The QSR specification (attached in Appendix 3) has been updated to amend the validation relating to Risk Margin on QSR240 (error to warning, on page 38), to allow syndicates reporting under the Lloyd’s Standard Model to report NIL risk margin for the first year of account.

+Solvency UK adoption

 Please note that taxonomy version 2.6.0 provided by EIOPA continues to be used for Pillar 3 reporting in the UK.
 On 29 February 2024, the PRA published the “near final” Solvency UK reporting policy statement (PS3/24) applicable for the 31 December 2024 quarterly and year-end returns.
+The final Bank of England Insurance taxonomy v2.0.0 was released on 29 April 2024.

+Many managing agents are considering what the upcoming changes to Solvency II regulations mean for their respective organisations.
+Lloyd’s is in regular engagement with the PRA discussing how these regulatory changes will be managed at Lloyd’s.
+Lloyd’s will communicate the outputs of these discussions with the PRA as soon as possible along with additional implementation guidance.

-The final has yet to be released[insert date.Managing agents are urged to review the policy statement and resolve any data gaps.
-Additional implementation guidance will be released in due course.
+In the meantime, managing agents are urged to review the policy statement and the taxonomy to identify and resolve any data gaps.

-There are no major changes in the Q1 instructions compared to Q4, however please note the following clarification points below.

-Solvency II Templates

-At Q4 2023, Lloyd’s required the submission of QAD 234.
-The necessary changes are now implemented in CMR and QAD 234 is no longer required,

 Section 1: Introduction